At last! Funga could make it into classrooms.

 FFungi Volunteer

-We welcome the fact that the Ministry of Education has listened to, received and incorporated Fundación Fungi’s recommendations, in order to move forward with efforts to propose updated content aligned with the environmental and educational challenges we face as a society.
+We celebrate that the Ministry of Education has listened to, received, and incorporated the recommendations of Fundación Fungi as part of the efforts to advance updated educational content aligned with the environmental and educational challenges we face as a society.

-This path has led us to donate our field guides to public libraries and schools, and to carry out hundreds of interventions, talks and exhibitions on the…fungi kingdom in educational establishments…, to create a free mycological curriculum and to train teachers and educators from Chile, the United States and Brazil.
-And, more recently, to…to inaugurate Chile’s first permanent exhibition hall in conjunction with the Museo Interactivo Mirador (MIM).
+This path has led us to donate our field guides to public libraries and schools, carry out hundreds of talks, interventions, and exhibitions about the fungal kingdom in educational institutions, create a free mycology curriculum, and train teachers and educators in Chile, the United States, and Brazil.
+More recently, it has also led to the opening of Chile’s first permanent exhibition room dedicated to fungi, developed in collaboration with the Museo Interactivo Mirador (MIM).

-From this new curriculum proposal, we particularly highlight the inclusion of mycological content within the training axis “Life Science”, in the learning objectives for 1st, 2nd, 3rd, 4th and 8th year of primary education, ensuring that boys and girls aged between 6 and 13 acquire knowledge related to fungal diversity, alongside plants and animals.
+From this new curriculum proposal, we particularly highlight the inclusion of mycological content within the “Life Sciences” learning area, in the learning objectives for 1st, 2nd, 3rd, 4th, and 8th grade.
+This ensures that children between the ages of 6 and 13 acquire knowledge about fungal diversity, alongside plants and animals.

-To continue making progress and reduce the historical gap in teaching about fungi compared with plants and animals, we recommend including specific learning objectives on the fungi kingdom.
-These should cover topics such as fungal life cycles, their ecological roles, and species classification, in a similar way to the content that currently exists relating to flora and fauna.
+To continue making progress and reduce the historical gap in teaching about fungi compared with plants and animals, we recommend including specific learning objectives on the fungal kingdom.
+These should cover topics such as fungal life cycles, their ecological roles, and species classification, in a similar way to the content that currently exists for flora and fauna.

-What is the next step?
-The proposal is being refined in line with the feedback received during the public consultations.
-The final version will be published in November this year, to be implemented from March 2025.
+What comes next?
+The proposal is currently being adjusted based on feedback received through the public consultation process.
+The final version will be released in November this year and is expected to be implemented starting in March 2025.

-It fills us with hope that this curriculum proposal will become a reality and that soon girls, boys and adolescents throughout Chile will become the …naturalists that we need so much.
+We are hopeful that this curriculum proposal will become a reality, and that soon children and adolescents across Chile will become the naturalists our world needs.

 *This opinion column, written by Daniela Torres, was originally published in El Desconcierto, a Chilean digital media outlet.*